 After taking a short break I decided to start interviewing again.
 I wanted to stay in the industry and ended up with two offers.
 One was for a production role at Lucas Arts in San Francisco and the other was for a Senior Multiplayer Designer position in New York City.
-I felt it was finally time to officially become a game designer and what better place to do it than NYC.
+I felt it was finally time to officially become a game designer and what better place to do it than NYC?

 KAOS Studios (THQ)

 I joined KAOS Studios in March of 2010 as the Multiplayer Designer for the UI team on Homefront.
 Per usual, the UI team had been suffering from death by a thousand requests.
 As requests kept rolling in from the other teams at the studio, UI was expected to keep adding more pieces to their systems.
-Because of this nothing felt cohesive, and the requests kept stacking.
-In these situations, the best thing to do is become a shield for your team.
-Give them time to pick up the pieces, prioritize all requirements, cut unnecessary items, and rebuild with a structured vision.
-It went well and we got our heads above the water.
+Because of this, nothing felt cohesive, and the requests kept stacking.
+In these situations, the best thing to do is become a shield for your team: Give them time to pick up the pieces, prioritize all requirements, cut unnecessary items, and rebuild with a structured vision.
+The strategy went well and we got our heads above the water.

 A lot of the UI requests were tied to our competitive game modes.
-One of our main modes, Battle Commander, was unproven and the UI team felt the brunt of it.
-Every playtest triggered requests for more UI band-aids.
-“Maybe the player doesn’t understand; they aren’t seeing this mission; the mode doesn’t work because the UI isn’t loud enough…” Sometimes the mode doesn’t work because the game design doesn’t work.
+One of our main modes, Battle Commander, was unproven, and the UI team felt the brunt of it.
+Every playtest triggered requests for more UI adhesive bandages.
+Maybe the player doesn’t understand.
+Maybe they aren’t seeing this mission.
+The mode doesn’t work because the UI isn’t loud enough.… Sometimes the mode doesn’t work because the game design doesn’t work.
 It was my turn to bring a new perspective.
-Lesson 10: If something isn’t working, it’s on you to follow up and make sure someone is on it or own it yourself.
+Lesson 10: If something isn’t working, it’s on you to (a) follow up and make sure someone is on it or (b) own it yourself.
 Take the initiative.
-Ignoring problems or expecting that someone else will handle it leads to crap games.
+Ignoring problems or expecting that someone else will handle them leads to crap games.

 Battle Commander was originally a mode of modes.
-The game would spawn new situations during the match and the AI Battle Commander would present you with side-missions.
-These missions could be High Value Target, Supply Drop, Capture Point, etc. But players didn’t seem to care about the side-missions.
-They weren’t directly tied to the win condition and felt like a distraction.
+The game would spawn new situations during the match and the AI Battle Commander would present you with side missions.
+These missions could include High Value Target, Supply Drop, or Capture Point.
+But players didn’t seem to care about the side missions because they weren’t directly tied to the win condition and felt like a distraction.
 No amount of UI can overcome the player’s will.
-I worked with the engineers and we pitched for Battle Commander to lean into the player’s resolve instead of fighting it.
+I worked with the engineers, and we pitched for Battle Commander to lean into the player’s resolve instead of fighting it.
 This led us to double down on the only mission that was working, High Value Target.
-The new pitch: Killstreaks earn you passive buffs and mark you as a High Value Target for the other team.
+The new pitch became Killstreaks earn you passive buffs and mark you as a High Value Target for the other team.
 It was simple and it escalated.
-Players saw it as a badge of honor, an increased challenge, and a cool reward.
+Players saw killstrikes as a badge of honor, an increased challenge, and a cool reward.
 Battle Commander had become a success.
 Lesson 11: Always follow the fun.
 Don’t try to outdesign it.

-KAOS Studios closed its doors in the summer of 2011 and THQ, its parent company, soon fell alongside it.
+KAOS Studios closed its doors in the summer of 2011, and THQ, its parent company, soon fell alongside it.
 The volatility of the industry showed itself again.
-Luckily, I was quickly recruited by Ubisoft and moving to Canada.
+Luckily, I was quickly recruited by Ubisoft and moved to Canada.

 Ubisoft Toronto

-Based on the industry hubs I always assumed my next stop after NYC would be Los Angeles or Montreal, Quebec.
+Based on the industry hubs, I always assumed my next stop after NYC would be Los Angeles or Montreal, Quebec.
 I was surprised to hear Ubisoft had recently opened a studio in Toronto that was heading up the next Splinter Cell.
 I played through the previous iteration (Splinter Cell: Conviction), interviewed, and secured a position as their Lead Game Designer for the Co-op Campaign.